RFN: A Random-Feature Based Newton Method for Empirical Risk Minimization in Reproducing Kernel Hilbert Spaces: Theoretical Results

-The classical Newton's method is appealing particularly for its local convergence property, resulting in quadratic rates for strongly convex and smooth problems.
-Even for weakly convex problems (the problems which are convex but not strongly convex), Newton's method has superlinear convergence with some modifications.
-In this section, we are going to discuss the local convergence behavior of our method.
-For the local case, we consider using a unit step size, i.e., $\alpha_t=1$ .
+The Newton method is particularly appealing for its local convergence property, resulting in quadratic rates for strongly convex and smooth problems.
+In this section, we discuss the local convergence behavior of RFN.
+We use the unit step size, i.e., $\alpha_t=1$.
+In the following lemma, we provide an error recursion for the update $\wb_t$ using Lemma \ref{spectral_lemma}.